 When you look like a hot mess

-You can mix and match items from your existing wardrobe, borrow clothes from a friend, or shop in thrift stores -- there isn't really any excuse to try and rock an outfit that makes you look like you slept outside.
+You can mix and match items from your existing wardrobe, borrow clothes from a friend, or shop in thrift stores -- there isn't really any excuse to rock an outfit that makes you look sloppy.
 If it is damaged, has holes, is stained, or falls under the category of 'outdated' not 'vintage' then chuck it out and splurge a little on a new look -- you deserve it!

 When you don't take vacations

 Frugal folk scope out the best deals to make sure they are getting an amazing trip for the lowest possible price, but still include all the things that matter to them.
 That's what makes the vacation worth taking in the first place.
 Cheap people don't often travel and talk about money constantly -- boring!